 Duluth Trading was founded in 1989 when two brothers in the home construction industry were tired of dragging tools from job to job using discarded five-gallon drywall compound buckets.
 The two brothers were never satisfied with the status quo and believed "there's gotta be a better way."
-So they invented the Bucket Boss® - a ruggedly durable canvas tool organizer that fits around a drywall bucket and transformed the way construction workers organized their tools.
+So, they invented the Bucket Boss® - a ruggedly durable canvas tool organizer that fits around a drywall bucket and transformed the way construction workers organized their tools.
 Capitalizing on their initial success, these brothers launched a catalog that later became known as Duluth Trading Company.
 Under the initial philosophy of "Job Tough, Job Smart," this catalog was dedicated to improving and expanding on existing methods of tool storage, organization and transport.
 In December 2000, GEMPLER'S Inc., a Wisconsin corporation and an agricultural and horticultural supply catalog business founded and owned by Stephen L. Schlecht, acquired Duluth Trading and brought the two mail order companies together.
 Both catalogs had customers who worked outside and embraced the spirit of hands-on, self-reliant Americans.
 In February 2003, the GEMPLER's catalog business was sold to W.W.
 Grainger (NYSE:GWW) and proceeds from that sale were used to fund the growth of Duluth Trading.
 With that transaction, GEMPLER'S changed its corporate name to Duluth Holdings Inc.

 From what began as an idea aimed at those working in the building trades, Duluth Trading has become a widely recognized brand and proprietary line of innovative and functional apparel and gear.
 We have created strong brand awareness, built a loyal customer base and generated robust sales momentum.
-We have done so by sticking to our roots of "there's gotta be a better way" and through our relentless focus on providing our customer with quality, functional products.
+We believe the foundation of our success is our culture of "poking average in the eye" by seeing things for what they could be and should be and finding a way to make them exactly that, and we like to do it all with a big, toothy grin.